mhaugrud/msumcspy/_sources/PythonModules/race.rst

 #.
 Create a single `for loop` using something like 150 or 200 as the range parameter.
 Inside the `for loop`, generate a random number and move a turtle forward by that amount.
 Generate another random number and move the the other turtle forward by that amount.

+In all of these options, the random numbers are whole numbers.
+So we should use the ``randrange`` function.

-So, which of these options is better?
+But, which of these options is better?
 Which is most correct?
 These are excellent questions.
 Option 1 is certainly the simplest, but it isn't very satisfying as far as a race is concerned.
 Each turtle simply moves their distance on their turn.
 That is not very satisfying as far as a simulated race goes.
 Option 2 ends up looking a lot like option 1 when you run it.
 Option 3 is probably the most 'realistic' assuming realism is very important when we're talking about a simulated race of virtual turtles.

 .. admonition:: Complete the program ...